How Lash Techs Can Tell The Difference Between A Chemical Burn vs Allergic Reaction

 What Can Be Done To Minimise This?

 Well, not much to be honest.
 If they are allergic, they will react.
-Even if a client takes a break from lashes, you use slower drying glue (slower drying = less cyanoacrylate), you use faster drying glue (faster glue equals more cyanoacrylate, yes, but it also means less exposure to fumes over a prolonged period of time) or you use Superbonder (it cures the glue instantly after treatment, so again, less exposure to fumes), they may still react.
+Even if a client takes a break from lash extension, you use a slower drying lash glue (slower drying = less cyanoacrylate), you use a faster drying eyelash glue (faster glue equals more cyanoacrylate, yes, but it also means less exposure to glue fumes over a prolonged period of time) or you use Superbonder (it cures the glue instantly after treatment, so again, less exposure to fumes), they may still react.
 It is very hard to predict IF and WHEN they will react, but the fact is that once they have reacted you should not provide any more treatment to them as it can only worsen the reaction.

 But wait!
 I gave them a patch test!